seann999/ssd_tensorflow/README.md

 Concerns:

 * Simple momentum optimizer stopped working (stopped converging) at some point during development, but adding batch normalization made it work again

+## Dependencies

+* TensorFlow
+* OpenCV

+## Basic Instructions

+1. You need vgg16.npy from [this repository](https://github.com/machrisaa/tensorflow-vgg), which is what I used for the base network.
+Unfortunately, it's a big file, and for now it's just uploaded to Mega, so you might need an account.
+[Direct link to npy](https://mega.nz/#!YU1FWJrA!O1ywiCS2IiOlUCtCpI6HTJOMrneN-Qdv3ywQP5poecM)

+2. For now, the code uses and depends on MS COCO.
+You need the MS COCO dataset from [here](http://mscoco.org/dataset/#download).
+You should at least have the 2014 training images and corresponding 2014 train/val object instance annotations.

+3. Download and install COCO tools from [here](https://github.com/pdollar/coco)

+4. Change the COCO paths in coco_loader.py

+5. Test or train